labex-labs/open-source-labs/python/python-mastery/lab-ex3-5-practical-use-of-inheritance/en/step5.md

 <tr> <td>IBM</td> <td>100</td> <td>70.44</td> </tr>
 ```

-The factory function makes the code more user-friendly by hiding the details of class instantiation.
-Users can simply specify the format they want without needing to know about the specific formatter classes.
+The factory function makes the code more user-friendly because it hides the details of class instantiation.
+Users don't need to know how to create formatter objects; they just need to specify the format they want.

-This pattern - using a factory function to create objects - is a common design pattern in object-oriented programming, known as the Factory Pattern.
-It provides a layer of abstraction between the client code and the actual implementation classes, making the code more modular and easier to use.
+This pattern of using a factory function to create objects is a common design pattern in object-oriented programming, known as the Factory Pattern.
+It provides a layer of abstraction between the client code (the code that uses the formatter) and the actual implementation classes (the formatter classes).
+This makes the code more modular and easier to use.

 **Key Concepts Review:**

-1. **Abstract Base Class**: The `TableFormatter` class serves as an interface that defines the methods that all formatters must implement.
+1. **Abstract Base Class**: The `TableFormatter` class serves as an interface.
+An interface defines a set of methods that all classes implementing it must have.
+In our case, all formatter classes must implement the methods defined in the `TableFormatter` class.

-2. **Inheritance**: The concrete formatter classes inherit from the base class and provide specific implementations.
+2. **Inheritance**: The concrete formatter classes, like `TextTableFormatter`, `CSVTableFormatter`, and `HTMLTableFormatter`, inherit from the base `TableFormatter` class.
+This means they get the basic structure and methods from the base class and can provide their own specific implementations.

-3. **Polymorphism**: The `print_table()` function works with any formatter that implements the required interface.
+3. **Polymorphism**: The `print_table()` function can work with any formatter that implements the required interface.
+This means you can pass different formatter objects to the `print_table()` function, and it will work correctly with each one.

 4. **Factory Pattern**: The `create_formatter()` function simplifies the creation of formatter objects.
+It takes care of the details of creating the right object based on the format name, so users don't have to worry about it.

 By using these object-oriented principles, we've created a flexible and extensible system for formatting tabular data in various output formats.